Decision on Objection

 If you have appointed someone to represent you, he or she is the person we will deal with when processing your file.
 We will contact you only to inform you of our final decision (we will also inform your representative).

 If your objection is granted in full, the tax dispute processing officer may call you to explain.
-The officer will mail you the written final decision.
+They will mail you the written final decision.
 A copy will also be sent to your representative, if you have one.
 We will then issue a notice of reassessment based on the final decision.

 If your file is incomplete, you will be able to send the officer additional documents or information within a reasonable time that you and the officer agree on.
 The time limit will be specified in writing.